FC Sliven: History

-The Beginnings
+The beginnings

 OFC Sliven 2000 was founded on February 29, 2000, after the bankruptcy of FC Sliven, but as it is the real representative club of the same-name town, it keeps the tradition started back in 1914 with the first local football club Sportist.
 Through the years the leading club in Sliven had different names - Asenovetz, DNA, General Zaimov, Mlada Gvardia etc.

 First Promotions and A Group Period

 After World War II, Sliven took part in B PFG for ten years before seeing its first promotion to A PFG in season 1963-1964.
-Up to 2008-09, the club has played 22 seasons at the highest level of Bulgarian football (including continuously from 1974–1993).
+Up to 2008–09, the club has played 22 seasons at the highest level of Bulgarian football (including continuously from 1974 to 1993).

-In 1983-84 FC Sliven finished on 7th place in A PFG and qualified for the UEFA Cup for 1984-85 because of reaching the semi-finals in the Soviet Army Cup; the Cup winners Levski Sofia qualified for European Cup; the finalist was not allowed to play in European competitions; where they faced FK Željezničar Sarajevo, winning the first leg 1-0 at home, but suffering a 1-5 defeat in the second leg.
+In 1983-84 FC Sliven finished on 7th place in A PFG and qualified for the UEFA Cup for 1984-85 because of reaching the semi-finals in the Soviet Army Cup; the Cup winners Levski Sofia qualified for European Cup; the finalist was not allowed to play in European competitions; where they faced FK Željezničar Sarajevo, winning the first leg 1–0 at home, but suffering a 1–5 defeat in the second leg.

-First Major Trophy and Europe
+First major trophy and European return

-FC Sliven had its biggest success in 1990, winning the Bulgarian Cup against CSKA Sofia (2-0).
+Sliven had its biggest success in 1990, winning the Bulgarian Cup against CSKA Sofia, with a score of 2–0.
 The goals were scored by Valeri Valkov and Yordan Letchkov.
-In the 1990-91 Cup Winners Cup Sliven were drawn against Juventus, losing both matches by scores of 0-2 and 1-6.
+In the 1990-91 Cup Winners Cup, Sliven were drawn against former European champions Juventus, losing both matches by scores of 0-2 and 1–6, respectively.

-Bankruptcy and Rebirth
+Bankruptcy and rebirth

-Over the next few years, the club went into a deep crisis, and was relegated to the regional football groups and bankrupted.
-Sliven was reborn in 2000 by establishing the Municipal Football Club (OFC) Sliven 2000, led by Yordan Lechkov.
-In 2005 the club finally earned promotion back to the second level of Bulgarian football.
+Sliven could not celebrate the cup success for too long.
+Over the next few years, the club went into a deep crisis, and was relegated to the regional football groups, eventually culminating in bankruptcy and dissolution.
+The bankruptcy was largely attributed to the turbulent economic times in Bulgaria after the fall of the communist regime.

+Sliven was reborn in 2000 by establishing of the Municipal Football Club (OFC) Sliven 2000, led by club legend Yordan Letchkov.
+In 2005, the club finally earned promotion back to the second level of Bulgarian football, returning to professionalism.